 2] Configure System Protection

-However, in case it does not, you can also open Control Panel, then go to System and select System Protection.
+However, in case it does not, you can also open the Control Panel, then go to System and select System Protection.
 Under System Protection, activate the protection for the partition, as follows.

 Press Win+E. This will open File Explorer.
 In File Explorer window, right-click on This PC and click on Properties.